Victorgf00/nn4cast/README.md

     'scale_x': 1,
     'scale_y': 100,

-    # Overlapping: #this is necessary if there is data for 0 and 360
+    # Overlapping: this is necessary if there is data for 0 and 360
     'overlapping_x': False,
     'overlapping_y': False,

-    # Latitude regrid
-    'lat_regrid_x': False, #this is necessary if the latitudes are in different points in X and Y, say 1 and 0.5 'lat_regrid_y': False, #this is necessary if the latitudes are in different points in X and Y, say 1 and 0.5
+    # Latitude regrid: this is necessary if the latitudes are in different points in X and Y, say 1 and 0.5
+    'lat_regrid_x': False,
+    'lat_regrid_y': False,

     # Detrending
-    'detrend_x': True, #if you want to do a detrending 'detrend_y': True,  #if you want to do a detrending

-    # Renaming
+    'detrend_x': True,
+    'detrend_y': True,

-    'rename_x': False, #if there is a mismatch between X and Y names of latitude-longitude and lat-lon 'rename_y': False, #if there is a mismatch between X and Y names of latitude-longitude and lat-lon
+    # Renaming: if there is a mismatch between X and Y names of latitude-longitude and lat-lon

-    # 1 Output
+    'rename_x': False,
+    'rename_y': False,

-    '1output': False, #if there is only 1 output_point
+    # 1 Output: if there is only 1 output_point

-    # Nans policy
-    'replace_nans_with_0_predictor': False, #define how to deal with nans in X 'replace_nans_with_0_predictant': False, #define how to deal with nans in Y
+    '1output': False,

+    # Nans policy: define how to deal with nans, either delete them or substitute to 0,
+    #when deleting, it flattens the array
+    'replace_nans_with_0_predictor': False,
+    'replace_nans_with_0_predictant': False,

     # Years for output
     'years_finally_x': np.arange(1940, 2019+1, 1),
+    'years_finally_y': np.arange(1941, 2020+1, 1),
-    'jump_year': 1, #this is necesary when the predictor and predictand has different years for each sample, if no set to 0 'years_finally_y': np.arange(1941, 2020+1, 1),
+    'jump_year': 1, #this is necesary when the predictor and predictand has different years for each sample, if no set to 0

-    # Reference period
+    # Reference period: period for computing the mean and standard deviation
-    'reference_period': [1950, 2000], #period for computing the mean and std
+    'reference_period': [1950, 2000],

     # Train, validation, and testing years
     'train_years': [1940, 1989],
     'validation_years': [1990, 1999],
     'testing_years': [2000, 2019],

-    # Neural network hyperparameters
+    # Neural network hyperparameters (default parameters)
     'layer_sizes': [1024, 256, 64],
     'activations': [tf.keras.activations.elu, tf.keras.activations.elu, tf.keras.activations.elu],
     'dropout_rates': [0.0],